pantheon-systems/push-to-pantheon/readme.md

 In order to use the step supplied by this Action, the GitHub Workflow must have access to [a token for authenticating with Pantheon's command line](https://docs.pantheon.io/machine-tokens) and [a private key](https://docs.pantheon.io/ssh-keys) that will allow Git pushes to Pantheon and other operations.
 Both of those values should be treated senstively and stored as [GitHub Secrets](https://docs.github.com/en/actions/reference/encrypted-secrets).

-The only other required argument is the machine name of the Pantheon site to which the code will be deployed.
+The only other required argument is the machine name of the Pantheon site to which the code will be ed.

 The optional argument likely to be most commonly used is `delete_old_environments` which will delete Multidev environments associated with closed pull requests after the deployment completes.
 Setting `delete_old_environments: true` is recommended for workflows that run after merges to the `main` branch to avoid accumulating Multidev environments that are no longer needed.